 Ruma currently chairs the commercial arm of his Iwi post-settlement as well as serving on the boards of Education Services Ltd and The Central Energy Trust.
 He also represents Iwi interests on the Lead Group of the economic development initiative, Accelerate25.

-Mele Wendt has 17 years of leadership/management experience and over 20 years of governance experience.
+Mele Wendt has over 23 years of governance experience and 17 years of leadership/management experience.
 Her roles have included being a high school teacher, the founding Pacific Islands Liaison Officer and manager of the student recruitment office at Victoria University of Wellington, and Executive Director of Fulbright New Zealand for ten years.
 In the last few years, Mele has been doing a mix of consultancy work and governance.
-She currently serves on the Te Kura board and the Wellington Community Trust.
-She recently stood down as Chair of the Pasifka Education Centre in Auckland.
+She currently serves on the Te Kura board, Toi Mai Workforce Development Council, the Real Estate Authority, and Wellington Community Trust.
+Recent past chair roles included Massey University's Pacific Student Success Working Group, and the Pasifika Education Centre in Auckland.

 Mele is Samoan (Malie, Vaiala, Lefaga) and palagi (NZ/Britain), and lives in Wellington.
 In January 2019, Mele was awarded a Member of the New Zealand Order of Merit (MNZM) for her services to governance, the Pacific community, and women.